|Phone||+61 2 8356 8100|

 LeapFrog invests in companies to help them attain scale, profitability, and impact.
 Investments include:

-Apollo: LeapFrog invested $14 million in Apollo Investments Ltd, an insurance group operating in Kenya, Tanzania, and Uganda.
+Apollo: LeapFrog invested $14 million in Apollo, an insurance group operating in Kenya, Tanzania, and Uganda.
 It offers life and non-life insurance products through APA Insurance and Apollo Life.

 Shriram: LeapFrog invested $15 million in Shriram CCL, which distributes low-cost high-quality financial services including insurance, savings, and investment products to low-income Indians.

-Express Life: LeapFrog invested $5.5 million in Express Life Insurance Company, a Ghanaian firm providing life insurance products and services.
+Express Life: LeapFrog invested $5.5 million in Express Life Insurance Company, a Ghanaian company providing life insurance and savings.